misskey-dev/misskey/CONTRIBUTING.md

 Your changes in Crowdin are automatically submitted as a PR (with the title "New Crowdin translations") to the repository.
 The owner [@syuilo](https://github.com/syuilo) merges the PR into the develop branch before the next release.

-If you cannot find the language you want to contribute with, please open an issue.
+If your language is not listed in Crowdin, please open an issue.

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)